Lingnik/lingnik.github.io/_posts/2022-06-07-i-am-an-engineer-again-or-there-and-back-again.markdown

 *This was my choice, no-one else’s, and I was not pressured into it.
 I’m staying on The Team because I love it here, and I’m excited about our next chapter together.
 The gist is, $big_scary_incident reminded me how much I love troubleshooting, research+writing work, and writing code.
 That was pretty sweet.
 See you in GitHub!*

 A brief primer on me: 19 years ago, I entered tech.
 Not Tech™ tech.
-Just an Oregon SMB you’ve never heard of.
+Just an Oregon retail business you’ve never heard of.
 They needed some DB and desktop development, regular report-running, desktop support, and a dash of field support.
 Was I a Business Analyst?
 Programmer?
 IT Manager?
 Who knows.
 I got to make up whatever title I wanted.
 They didn’t care.
 In the grand scheme of things, the title really didn’t matter.

 Twelve years of slinging code and hand-carving infra later (and several companies), I was confidently calling myself a Software Engineer.
 This isn’t a story about those twelve years, but rather the seven that followed as a Software Engineering Manager.
 This is:
 1. A story about deciding to pivot into Management, and what happened next.